gregology/gregology.github.io/_posts/2011-08-27-chocolate-space-souffle.md

 While the brown goo is rotating in your arse slowly add the eggs, cream, and brandy.
 Set the tractor beam in your arse to a rotational speed of 10rpm and reduce temperature to 35°C

 **Step 3**
-After 5 minutes of mixing in your arse set the rotational speed to 3rpm and over 15 minutes lower the temperature to 3°C (if your arse doesn&#8217;t have a cooling function, place contents outside not in direct sunlight in pressurized container)
+After 5 minutes of mixing in your arse set the rotational speed to 3rpm and over 15 minutes lower the temperature to 3°C (if your arse doesn't have a cooling function, place contents outside not in direct sunlight in pressurized container)

 **Step 4**
 Enjoy!